jbloomlab/dms_tools2/docs/codonvariant_analysis_demo.rst

 For all simulations, we assume variant composition of the library is reasonably but not completely uniform.
+Although the code in the next cell is set up to simulate sequencing to several different depths, here we only simulate "deep" depth of 500 times the number of variants in the library.

 Simulate sample counts under all of these conditions, and put them in a data frame: